THE TRUE EVIDENCE

 How does one know that he is born again, that he has the Holy Spirit?

-"The Spirit itself beareth witness with our spirit, that we are the children of God" (Rom 8:16).
+This is the evidence: “The Spirit itself beareth witness with our spirit, that we are the children of God” (Rom 8:16).
 What other evidence does one require when one has the witness of the Holy Spirit?
 The witness of the Holy Spirit is the initial evidence per se.
 If one does not have this witness, then there is no evidence of having the baptism of the Holy Spirit.

-For illustrations, here are two scenarios:
+To illustrate, here are two scenarios:

 I remember the day I gave my life to the Lord.
 I was 12 years old (in 1960).
 There was a Baptist Church holding evangelical meetings.
 I attended.
-It was on the second meeting, as I recall, that the Spirit of God was tugging at my heart throughout the preaching of the Word.
+It was on the second meeting, that the Spirit of God tugged at my heart throughout the preaching of the Word.
 When the altar call was made, I could not help but go forward in repentance.
 At the altar I gave my heart to the Lord Jesus and received Him as my Saviour.
-To this day, I remember that I had an experience right there and then.
-I had a witness in my spirit that I was a child of God.
+To this day, I remember the experience.
+I had a witness in my spirit that confirmed I was a child of God.
 Love flooded my soul.
 My life was changed.
 I was not what I used to be.
-However, due to some general negative remarks made by a school teacher about teenagers, when I entered Secondary (High) School, I began to backslide.
-For about two years I stayed away from church.
-In those years I have never denied the Lord.
-Then came a day when the Lord used a sinner to get me back to church.
-I was led to worship and fellowship in an Assembly of God church.
-It was there that I received the baptism of the Holy Spirit.
-I spoke in tongues.
-I prophesied.
-But I was baptized in the triune title of the Father, Son and Holy Spirit.

 More Evidences